GuluzaHeydar/Crime-Rate/README.md

 # Crime-Rate
  crimes.csv dataset reflects reported incidents of crime that occurred in US.
-Need to find important patterns about how to decrease and prevent crime rate.
+The model is aimed at to find important patterns about how to decrease and prevent crime rate.
  Linear Regression Model in R